Amer Šašivarević: Early and collegiate

 Šašivarević grew up playing club soccer in Salt Lake City before being picked up by the Real Salt Lake youth academy in Casa Grande, Arizona.
 Where he found himself as a highly recruited athlete picking up interest from schools in the Pac-12 Conference, West Coast Conference and Western Athletic Conference.

-Šašivarević accepted an offer to play four years of college soccer at Grand Canyon University between 2013 and 2017. for Petar Draksin and Schellas Hyndman.
+Šašivarević accepted an offer to play four years of college soccer at Grand Canyon University between 2013 and 2017.

 While at college, Šašivarević appeared for USL PDL side Lane United FC during their 2016 season.

 Professional

 On 21 January 2018, Šašivarević was selected 57th overall in the 2018 MLS SuperDraft by FC Dallas.
 However, he was not signed by the club and spent 2018 with USL PDL side Ogden City SC.

 On 15 January 2019, joined USL Championship side Oklahoma City Energy.